waikato-ufdl/wai-annotations-video/DESCRIPTION.rst

 The following inline stream processors (ISPs) are available:

 * `drop-frames`: drops every nth frame from the stream
+* `skip-similar-frames`: drops frames that are too similar to each other

 The following sinks are avilable: